webyrd/relational-interpreter-book-and-course/interp.md

 program that trigger these errors.[^2]

 ## What you need to know to read this book

+This book assumes you are familiar with the basics of Scheme or Racket, and are comfortable with the ideas of functionals programming.
+The book also assumes you understand the notions of evaluation order of expressions, lexical scope, environments, environment-passing interpreters.

 \[TODO add topics that the reader should know, including Scheme, miniKanren, lexical scope, environment-passing interpreters, etc\]